overlay-market/OIPs/notes/note-1.md

 ### Case 1: OI Long < OI Short

-When \\( \mathrm{OI}\_{imb} < 0 \\), traders who want to earn yield on their ETH can 1x long ETH-OVL on Overlay, lock in the ETH value of their staked OVL ("synthetic ETH"), and get paid to take the long side of the ETH-OVL market through continuous funding.
-Thus, traders who prefer to denominate **in ETH terms** and wish to increase their ETH balance will compete for these funding payments until \\( \mathrm{OI}\_{imb} \to 0 \\).
+When \\( \mathrm{OI}\_{imb} < 0 \\), users who want to earn yield on their ETH can 1x long ETH-OVL on Overlay, lock in the ETH value of their staked OVL ("synthetic ETH"), and get paid to take the long side of the ETH-OVL market through continuous funding.
+Thus, users who prefer to denominate **in ETH terms** and wish to increase their ETH balance will compete for these funding payments until \\( \mathrm{OI}\_{imb} \to 0 \\).

 #### Portfolio A: High-Yield "Synthetic ETH"

-Assume as traders, we want to make yield on our ETH.
-We can take the traditional funding trade as an example, and execute a similar trade on the Overlay ETH-OVL market.
+Assume as users, we want to make yield on our ETH.
+We can take the traditional funding position as an example, and execute a similar position on the Overlay ETH-OVL market.

 We buy OVL with our ETH on the spot market.
 Take out a 1x long position on the Overlay ETH-OVL market to lock in the notional value of our staked OVL in ETH terms.
 Then, this long position gets paid the funding amount above as PnL.
-And we will rack up funding payments until we exit, or when enough other traders take the long side so funding dries up.
+And we will rack up funding payments until we exit, or when enough other users take the long side so funding dries up.

 For argument's sake we ignore fees for now.
 Because we prefer ETH, we care about our cost, value, and PnL in ETH terms.
-The cost in ETH terms to enter the 1x long ETH-OVL trade on Overlay is simply the cost to buy \\( n \\) OVL on the spot market, at time \\(t_0\\).
+The cost in ETH terms to enter the 1x long ETH-OVL position on Overlay is simply the cost to buy \\( n \\) OVL on the spot market, at time \\(t_0\\).

 \\[ C = V(0) = \frac{n}{P(0)} \\]